2001 Pacific typhoon season: Tropical Storm Usagi

 A weak tropical depression had persisted in the South China Sea, just west off Luzon on August 8.
 On the next day, operationally, the JTWC began on issuing advisories on the system as Tropical Depression 13W.
 However post-analysis showed that the system had already intensified into a tropical depression several hours earlier.
 Despite with an exposed center, a weak banding feature began to develop around it.
 Organization of the 13W improved slightly, and by August 10, the system had intensified into a tropical storm, with the JMA naming it Usagi.
 Usagi reached its maximum intensity only with 10-minute sustained wind speeds of 65 km/h.
 By 18:00 UTC, Usagi moved inland Vietnam, just to the south of Hanoi, and therefore the JTWC issued its final advisory on the system.
 The storm continued moving westward over land until it was last noticed by the JMA on August 11.

 The storm brought heavy rainfall and flash flooding mostly in Vietnam and Thailand.
 Usagi had worsened flooding in Vietnam in the month of August, with some provinces such as An Giang and Đồng Tháp being raised to flood Alarm 3 – which is emergency flood condition, due to widespread flooding that is uncontrollable.
-Effects from the storm were much more worse in Thailand.
+Effects from the storm were much worse in Thailand.
 200,000 hectares of farmland were submerged and thousands of homes were destroyed, leaving an estimated 450,000 people homeless.
 Deforestation in the mountainous areas of Phetchabun province brought in massive mudslides, especially in the Lom Sak District where its effects were much worse.
 At least 176 people have perished from the storm in Thailand, with most of these fatalities recorded in that district alone.